lombax85/ChatGPT-HomeAssistant-Plugin/README.md

 4. Select "Develop your own plugin"
 5. Enter in `localhost:5003` since this is the URL the server is running on locally, then select "Find manifest file".

 The plugin should now be installed and enabled!

-You can start with a question like "What is on my todo list" and then try adding something to it as well!
+You can start by asking:

+- Please give me the status of the lights
+- Please turn on light called "XXX"

 ## Getting help